george-hopkins/ccep-archive/devices/bd-e6300/README.md

 The firmware updates can be extracted with a [patched version](https://github.com/george-hopkins/samygo-patcher) of samygo-patcher.

+## Kernel

+The kernel has been customized and enforces some additional constraints.
+There are patches for [OpenSSL](../../patches/openssl) and [busybox](../../patches/busybox) available.

 ## Applications

 Most of the system is controlled by a single binary (`exeDSP`).